davebelais/me/docs/index.md

     micro-batch, streaming (Apache Kafka and Spark) and Delta live tables, reducing compute costs by 80% as compared with legacy pipelines
--   I authored Python web APIs using FastAPI and SQLAlchemy on AWS Lambda, using Terraform for infrastructure as code, and OAuth2 (Okta) for authentication, to facilitate preemptive mitigation of environmental impacts by facilitating pre-manufacture scenario modeling in product development systems
+-   I authored Python web APIs using FastAPI and SQLAlchemy on AWS Lambda, using Okta OAuth2 authentication, deployed using Terraform for infrastructure as code, to facilitate preemptive mitigation of environmental impacts by facilitating pre-manufacture scenario modeling in product development systems
--   I designed our systems for calculating material and product footprints as individually testable component libraries, permitting  us to fully employ test-driven development, and thereby safely make use of continuous integration and deployment (CI/CD), permitting us to frequently release multiple features daily
+-   I designed and built our systems for calculating material and product footprints as individually testable component python libraries, permitting  us to fully employ test-driven development, and thereby safely make use of continuous integration and deployment (CI/CD) with Jenkins and Github Actions, and permitting us to often release multiple features daily
--   I leveraged data models in our Databricks Delta Lake, Snowflake databases, and (prior to 2023) S3/hive data lake incorporating type 2 slowly changing dimensions in order to address obstacles to replicating historically reported metrics (required for regulatory audits)
+-   I employed dimensional modeling and type 2 slowly changing dimensions in our Databricks Delta Lake, Snowflake databases, and (prior to 2023) S3/hive data lake in order to address obstacles to replicating historically reported metrics (required for regulatory audits)
--   I authored foundational data products exposing Environmental Health & Safety data from our 3rd-party EHS reporting system, Enablon (incrementally ingested via their "Blink" OData API), into our Databricks Delta Lake, Snowflake, and (prior to 2023) S3 + hive/presto data lake
+-   I authored foundational data products exposing Environmental Health & Safety data from our 3rd-party EHS reporting system, Enablon, incrementally ingested via their Blink OData API, into our Databricks Delta Lake, Snowflake, and (prior to 2023) S3 + hive/presto data lake
--   I authored enterprise developer tools including CLIs (command line interfaces) and frameworks (Python libraries) for use in CI/CD and locally, numerous SDKs (software development kits) for internal and third-party platforms, extended SQLAlchemy and Alembic to facilitate use of ORMs (object relational mappings) across multiple dialects simultaneously, and to facilitate common and complex data frame operations in Spark, validate data products based on ORM metadata, securely retrieve managed credentials, and many other common development tasks
+-   I authored enterprise developer tools including python CLIs (command line interfaces), libraries, and SDKs (internal and 3rd party) for CI/CD job deployment and orchestration on Databricks and Airflow, for data validation, generating data model diagrams, schema versioning and migration, and extending SQLAlchemy's ORM for simultaneous multi-dialect support and view management supporting OLAP databases including Databricks Deltalake, Snowflake, and Hive/HQL

 ### BICP @ Nike | Lead Data Engineer - Sustainability Analytics | March 2020 - March 2021